bradcrc/Scripted-Movie-Colors/README.md

 2. Import the **MovieColors.json** flow into Node-RED.
 3. Edit your configuration.yaml in HomeAssistant

-  Under media_player:  Find the kodi media player you wish to use and add scan_interval: 3
+  Under **media_player:**  Find the kodi media player you wish to use and add scan_interval: 3

      - platform: kodi
        host: 192.168.0.162
        name: office fs kodi
-       **scan_interval: 3**
+       scan_interval: 3

-  Under light:  Create a light group named Movie Color Group, this should contain any color light entities you want to script.
+  Under **light:**  Create a new light group named Movie Color Group, this should contain any color light entities you want to control.

      - platform: group
        name: Movie Color Group
        entities:
-        - light.mybulb1
+        - light.mybulb
-        - light.mybulb2
+        - light.led_strip

  **Optional:**